Prepare for the 2022 trip

 Project Belize, Inc.

-This is a long letter, but it is trying to cover all about the trip, which is a bit complex.
+This is a long letter, but it covers most questions about the trip, which is a bit complex.
 Note the trip is one day shorter at the front end.
 The first work day will be on Tuesday (instead of Wednesday) and the group’s final evening meal at Oscar’s, (our guide) will be Friday evening and the trip will come to an end on Saturday morning, one day earlier than last year.
-For some, the end date can be on the 28th or the 29th and still have about the same time as in previous years.
-Your free day will be on the end of the trip.
+Your ‘free’ day will be on the end of the work portion of the trip.

 Differences this year: